How to remove rust from chrome using just cola and tinfoil! Who knew these things were such powerful cleaners?

 So I wiped back and forth a few times, just to give the cola some time to react with the rust.

 Then I took a balled up piece of tinfoil and just used it to scrub away the rust, just like I would use a sponge or a rag or a dish scrubber.

 All those crusty rusty parts just disappeared!
 The tinfoil did turn a bit black, so if you do this on a large area, you may need to get a fresh ball of tinfoil every once in awhile.
 You can see some of the black residue in the previous picture.

 Once I was done removing all the rust, I took a dry, soft cloth and just wiped the chrome clean!

 Just like new!

 If you’re worried about causing scratches on your pretty chrome, don’t be.
 Here’s why it works so well: The cola contains carbonic acid which reacts with the iron oxide in the rust and breaks the bond with the chrome.
 The tinfoil is the exact perfect hardness because it’s harder than the rust, but not as hard as the chrome, so it completely destroys the rust while leaving the chrome in perfect condition.
 Neat, right?

+So now you know how to remove rust from chrome fixtures!
 Try it out for yourself and let me know if you’re as excited about it as I am!

 For more clever cleaning tricks like this one, visit my cleaning archives page!